harvesthill/reddit-wiki-archive/steroids/draft.md

 ## Optimal/Primary PCT Options

-This is the PCT plans you should use if you want PCT to be as **as effective as possible.** This is highly recommended to those that have been on cycle a long time or that are coming off a Blast &amp; Cruise.
+This is the PCT plans you should use if you want PCT to be as **as effective as possible.** This is highly recommended to those that have been on cycle a long time or that are coming off a Blast & Cruise.

 ### Nolvadex